kabitakis/github-analytics/README.md

 * labels (String): Optional.
 String list of comma separated Label names.
 Example: "bug,ui,@high"
 * state (String): Optional. open, closed, or all Validation rule: ^(open|closed|all)$.
 * terms (array of Strings): Required.
 The terms to search for votes in the comments of the issues.
-* terms (array of Strings): Required.
+* speakerTerms (array of Strings): Required.
 The terms to search for speakers in the comments of the issues.
-* terms (array of Strings): Required.
+* reactionVotes (array of Strings): Required.
 The reactions that correspond to votes of the issue.
 * exclusive (Boolean): Optional.
 Count terms per user rather than per comment.
 Can be either ommited (false) or set to 1 (true).
 * per_page (Number): Optional.
 A custom page size up to 100.
 Default is 30.
 Validation rule: ^[0-9]+$.